PdIPS/CBX/paper.md

 ![CBXPy logo.](CBXPy.png){ width=50% }

 Most of the [CBXPy](https://pdips.github.io/CBXpy/) implementation uses basic Python functionality, and the agents are handled as an array-like structure.
 For certain specific features, like broadcasting-behavior, array copying, and index selection, we fall back to the `numpy` implementation [@harris2020array].
-However, it should be noted that an adaption to PyTorch [@paszke2019pytorch;@scikitopt] is straightforward, as the code has been structured following with their "optimiser" classes in mind.
+However, it should be noted that an adaption to other array or tensor libraries like PyTorch [@paszke2019pytorch] is straightforward.
+Compatibility with the latter, enables gradient-free deep learning directly on the GPU, as demonstrated in the documentation.

 The library is available on [GitHub](https://github.com/pdips/CBXpy) and can be installed via `pip`.
 It is licensed under the MIT license.
 The [documentation](https://pdips.github.io/CBXpy/) is available online.